justin-p/hugo-testing/content/guides/printnightmare/index.md

 ```

 {{% notice warning %}}
-Ensure that the first thing you do is restarting the spooler service.
-Spooler services sometimes crashes/hangs and from my experience you wont be able to run printnightmare a second time if you don't restart the spooler service.
+From my experience the Spooler services sometimes crashes/hangs and you wont be able to run printnightmare a second time if you don't restart the spooler service.
+If you don't spawn a new process in the DLL ensure that the first thing you do is restart the spooler service.
 {{% /notice %}}

 ```bash